 You can configure the application path to set the viewable directories for Resource Analyzer.

 Procedure: How to Configure an Application Path

 - 1. Launch the Web Console. - 2.
 Click the Resource Management option on the sidebar. - 3.
-On the ribbon, in the Configuration group, click Configuration and then click Configure Application Path.
+On the ribbon, click the Configuration icon, and click Configure Application Path.